sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-kotlin/cp-sdk-android-flows-kotlin.md

 description: Translate the Flows App from Java to Kotlin using Android Studio.
 auto_validation: true
 time: 15
-tags: [ tutorial>beginner, products>sap-cloud-platform, operating-system>android, topic>mobile]
+tags: [ tutorial>beginner, products>sap-business-technology-platform, operating-system>android, topic>mobile]
-primary_tag: products>sap-cloud-platform-sdk-for-android
+primary_tag: products>android-sdk-for-sap-btp
 ---

 ## Prerequisites

 - Completed the previous tutorial in this mission

 ## Details

 ### You will learn

 - How to convert an Android Studio project from Java to `Kotlin`

 [`Kotlin`](https://developer.android.com/kotlin) is a new language that supports Android development.
 It is more concise and has state of the art language features while being interoperable with Java.